-The regiment had four "kilted" companies (before the war), amounting to around 260 men, all told.
+Before the war, the regiment had four "kilted" companies, amounting to around 260 men, all told.
 Besides drilling as a militia regiment

 (equal to our national guard now), the 79th Highlanders provided a contingent of soldiers for visiting dignitaries and

 special events.
 They were part of a review for the Prince of Wales, as well as welcoming the Japanese ambassador.
 They were sometimes known as the Seventy-ninth Militia; the Highlanders; the Cameron Rifle Highlanders; the Highland Guard;

 With the firing on Fort Sumter and the immediate threat to the nation's capital, the Regiment "volunteered to a man" to answer President Lincoln's call for 75,000 men to restore order and the rule of law.
 First, however, they needed to meet war department "manning standards" and had to recruit up to wartime levels.
 That meant that four companies would not be enough: they had to have ten companies.